 The Incarcerated Student Program (ISP) was first approved as a pilot program by LTCC's Board of Trustees in 2015.
 In spring of 2017, LTCC’s Substantive Change Proposal received approval from the Accrediting Commission for Community and Junior Colleges (ACCJC).
 The Incarcerated Student Program was introduced to serve inmates of California's correctional facilities and promote their educational success.
-Higher education provides prison inmates with a pathway to a more productive future, and a greater likelihood of post-release employment.
+Higher education provides inmates with a pathway to a more productive future and a greater likelihood of post-release employment.
 Incarcerated students can earn their Associate’s Degree for Transfer (AA-T) in Sociology through an Enhanced One-On-One pedagogical approach facilitated through Lake Tahoe Community College.

 Vision & Sub-Mission

 To provide structured, positive support in the pursuit of higher education for the incarcerated population.

 To deliver socially transformative, higher education programs for incarcerated students.
 Through an Enhanced One-On-One pedagogical approach, LTCC’s ISP coursework supports the degree completion goals of incarcerated students and thus positively contributes to both individual and community possibilities.